Computer Science Courses

 1, 2, or 4 hours

-A study of operating system structures and algorithms emphasizing multiple-user systems, CPU scheduling in a multitasking environment, concurrency and parallel computing concepts including communication and synchronization issues, storage management, and protection and security.
-Prerequisite: CS 200.
+A study of computer architecture and operating system structures and algorithms emphasizing multiple-user systems.
+Topics include binary number systems, digital logic circuits, machine architecture and assembly language, process management, CPU scheduling, concurrency and multi-tasking computing concepts including communication and synchronization issues, storage management, and protection and security.
+Prerequisites: CS 252 or 253, CS 260.

 CS 485 Seminar